 Several years ago I would take my son to piano lessons in a neighborhood where each house and garage faced the street.
 There was a house, then fence, house, fence, repeat and no trash cans available anywhere.
 Eek!

-Walking my dog while carrying the dog poop bag for the whole piano lesson was WAY too much time with his smelly poop bags.
-Every walk was about finding trash cans left out, which rarely occured, so really it was more about how long would I have to carry the bag.
+Walking my dog while carrying the dog waste bag for the whole piano lesson was WAY too much time with the smelly load.
+Every walk was about finding a trash can left out, which rarely occurred, so really it was more about how long would I have to carry the bag.
 I love him, but his poop stinks and the lack of receptacles made every walk a bummer.
 (He doesn't know about this - - don't want to stress him out and ruin his naps or life).

 Let's stay in touch,